Best Time to Visit France

 Another prestigious cultural event in the Luberon takes place in the village of Lacoste near Gordes.
 An outdoor theater at the Château de Lacoste becomes the venue for the Festival de Lacoste classical music, dance, theater, and opera performances on weekends from the end of July and throughout August.

-The Fêtes Renaissance du Roi de l'Oiseau at the end of September is a spectacular Renaissance Festival in Puy-en-Velay in the Auvergne region.
-Attendees enjoy a variety of events, like dancing at a costumed Renaissance ball, listening to a sacred music concert, or watching an archery competition.
+The Fêtes Renaissance du Roi de l'Oiseau at the end of September is a spectacular Renaissance Festival in Le Puy-en-Velay in the Auvergne region.
+Attendees enjoy the variety of events, such as Renaissance balls, folk music concerts, theater performances, and archery competitions.

 The seaside resort town of Dinard in the Brittany region hosts the Festival du Film Britannique at the end of September.
 This festival is considered Dinard's version of the Cannes Film Festival, except that it focuses entirely on British films.